PKrishnaS/College-Management-System/README.md

 ## 📌 Concurrency Control
 Each student record includes a last_updated timestamp.

-During updates, the timestamp is checked to prevent conflicting writes by different users at the same time.
+During updates, the timestamp is checked to prevent conflicting writes by different users at the same time!

 ## 📣 Contribution
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.